-How can we support learners from under-served communities and populations underrepresented in STEM fields – such as underrepresented minorities, lower-income populations, and women?
+How can we support learners from under-served communities and populations underrepresented in STEM fields – such as underrepresented minorities, lower-income populations, rural communities, and women?
 See below for lessons from various types of informal education institutions, including libraries and out-of-school time programs.

 Literature Review and Recommendations